Code-Institute-Submissions/first-milestone-project-3/README.md

 The band manager responds to Nick to confirm the event details.

 **“TuPac is new to social media and is curious if The Beatles have an account”**<br/>
-Tupac find the **Twitter** and **Facebook** icons listed on the bottom of the webpage.
+Tupac finds the **Twitter** and **Facebook** icons listed on the bottom of the webpage.
-He is now part of the bands followers linked via social media.
+He is now a part of the bands followers linked via social media.

 # Wireframes for Desktop and mobile version<br/>
-Clicking the link below will direct you to dropbox<br/>
+Clicking the link below will direct you to Dropbox<br/>
 [Wireframes for Desktop version](https://www.dropbox.com/s/jj3v94p7aaithal/Index_Page_Wireframe.jpg?dl=0)<br/>
 [Wireframes for Desktop version-About Us page](https://www.dropbox.com/s/pyuodgymoliqhtw/About_Us_Wireframe.jpg?dl=0)<br/>
 [Wireframe for Mobile Version](https://www.dropbox.com/s/dqckc62uodvmusw/Mobile_Devices_Wireframe.JPG?dl=0)<br/>

 # Features
-The website is responsive and conforms to different phone and computer browsers.<br/>
+The website is responsive and conforms to different phones and browsers.<br/>
+•  The **Landing Page** provides a single scrollable feature.
-•  The **Navigation Menu** provides a single scrollable feature with clickable link directing users to different sections.<br/>
+•  The **Navigation Menu** provides a inline list of clickable links directing users to different sections on the webpage.<br/>
 &nbsp;&nbsp;&nbsp;Hovering over the links shows active status of the links. <br/>
 &nbsp;&nbsp;&nbsp;The Navigation Menu list collapses to a burger button when viewed on smaller devices.<br/><br/>
 • The **Fab Four** section displays text and photo content about the band. <br/>&nbsp;&nbsp;&nbsp;A **“Read More”**